Updated in 2023

 The first behavioral interview you will have will be your phone screen.
 This is often short and more casual, but that does not mean you shouldn’t prepare.
 Read our guide on how to prepare for a phone interview here.

 The first step to behavioral interview preparation is research.
 Here are a few places that you should look at before preparing your responses:

 - About page: this is where you can learn about their mission and history

 - Jobs or Careers page: learn about what they are looking for in an ideal candidate and teammate.

 - Products page: what product will you be working on?
 Make sure you can speak knowledgeably about it and the rest of their products, if they have more than one.

-This information should go into your prepared responses to common behavioral interview questions.
+This information should go into the responses you practice for behavioral interview questions from top tech companies.
 Your responses should be specific and succinct.
 Don’t talk for too long and don’t trail off at the end – instead, offer to “go into more detail” if the interviewer is interested.
 Write your responses down and practice them in front of a mirror or a friend so that you feel comfortable.

 You know you will be asked to introduce yourself, so prepare your elevator pitch in advance.
 The structure should look something like this: